Gordon-Sau/Proofs/README.md

-# Some proofs written in Dafny
+# Some proofs written in Dafny and HOL4

 ## Simple ones
 - dafny/deque.dfy (an implementation of deque in dafny)